TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Testing/ExtensionTesting.rst

 To solve this issue follow the steps described `here <http://biercoff.com/fixing-readlink-illegal-option-f-error-on-a-mac/>`_ to install greadlink which supports the needed --f option.

-Rather than changing the :file:`runTests.sh` to then use `greadlink` and thus risk breaking your automated testing via Travis CI consider symlinking your readlink executable to the newly installed greadlink with the following command as mentioned in the comments:
+Rather than changing the :file:`runTests.sh` to then use `greadlink` and thus risk breaking your automated testing via GitHub Actions consider symlinking your readlink executable to the newly installed greadlink with the following command as mentioned in the comments:

 .. code-block:: shell